 Oxford, CT 06478

 Connecticut Equine Therapy offers clinics that include a demonstration on a horse for the group of your choice.
-Susan will explain the importance of massage to help maintain muscle wellness while working on the horse in front of group.
-She will define muscles and explain the importance of muscle health and how they affect range of motion.
+Susan will explain the importance of massage to help maintain muscle health while working on the horse in front of group.
+She will define muscles and explain the importance of muscle condition.
 Horses are welcome to come for massage work at clinics if premises allows.
-Now scheduling for spring 2014.
+Contact Us for more information and scheduling.

 Make a payment online using a credit or debit card through Paypal